GUIDE TO PROCESS SUCCESS (1/8)

 - Affected colleagues are included in the mapping process and work instructions.

-- You continually ensure that processes are implemented and followed up on.
+- You continually work to ensure that processes are implemented and followed up on.

-- Errors and ideas are collected, analysed and lead to continuous improvement in process and work instructions.
+- Errors and ideas are collected, analysed and lead to continuous improvement in your processes and work instructions.

-- The improvements are maintained – even when key employees leave you.
+- The processes and improvements are maintained – even when key employees leave you.

 The guide goes through each step on your way to success with processes.

-To succeed in-process work, it is critical to involve colleagues as early as possible.
+With ‘you’ we mean you and your colleagues.
+To succeed in process work, it is critical to involve colleagues as early as possible.
 They will only take full ownership if they themselves – or their close colleagues and managers – have helped to develop the processes and work instructions that they use.
+Your process improvement plan should begin with senior management and quickly involve as many employees as possible, following the flow we outline in this guide.

-With this said try to localise process work as much as possible.
-Work instructions created by people who do the real work reflects real behaviour when carrying out processes.
+With this being said try to localise process work as much as possible.
+It’s only when work instructions are created by the people who know how the real work is done that they reflect the real behaviour.
 The central team’s job is primarily to safeguard standards, frameworks and the quality of work.
 The central team also trains and supervises the process owners who do the actual process mapping together with selected colleagues.

 |To manage centrally||To manage locally|